-Dr. Inderpal Randhawa is a leading specialist with five board certifications in immunology, allergy, pulmonology, pediatrics, and internal medicine.
+Dr. Inderpal Randhawa is a leading clinical academic scientist with five board certifications in transplant immunology, allergy, pulmonology, pediatrics, and internal medicine.
 Early in his career, Dr. Randhawa began to question conventional protocols for the treatment of life-threatening food allergies.
 Distressed by watching parents suffer the loss of their children to fatal allergic reactions, he purposed to find innovative solutions and change the status quo.
-His early experience desensitizing lung transplant patients to potentially lethal allergies to indispensable anti-rejection drugs, coupled with his collaboration with national allergy and immunology specialists, led him to develop the safe, innovative solutions now offered through TPIRC and the Southern California Food Allergy Institute.
+His early experience in lung transplant immunology coupled with his collaboration with national allergy and immunology specialists, led him to develop the safe, innovative solutions now offered through the Southern California Food Allergy Institute.

 Dr. Randhawa serves as the program director and research coordinator in two fellowship programs at the David Geffen UCLA School of Medicine and UC Irvine — Miller Children’s Hospital.
-In addition, he practices clinical medicine in pulmonary diseases, immune deficiencies, allergy and transplant medicine.
+He serves as Pulmonary Division Chief at Miller Children’s Hospital where his clinical focus targets pulmonary diseases, immune deficiencies, allergy and transplant medicine.
 Dr. Randhawa is also the Founder and Medical Director of the Translational Pulmonary and Immunology Research Center (TPIRC).

 He is married with three children.